trev1400/promptify/README.md

 # Promptify

-*This project was created as a capstone for my undergraduate degree in Computer Science at Brown Univeristy*
+*This project was created as a capstone for my undergraduate degree in Computer Science at Brown University*

 **Course:** CSCI 1300 User Interfaces and User Experience